 \section{Conclusion}

-\Ac{ML} is playing an increasing role in the field of improving WiFi performance.
-This survey has presented a comprehensive overview of over 200 recent \ac{ML}-based solutions for a variety of performance areas.
-We started with basic WiFi features (such as channel access and rate adaptation), then we moved to more complex aspects (such as channel bonding, multi-band operation, and network management) and the problem of coexistence with other network technologies in shared bands.
-Next, we gave a brief overview of the application of \ac{ML} to multi-hop WiFi settings.
+\Ac{ML} is playing an increasing role in the field of improving Wi-Fi performance.
+This survey has presented a comprehensive overview of over 250 recent \ac{ML}-based solutions for a variety of performance areas.
+We started with basic Wi-Fi features (such as channel access and rate adaptation), then we moved to more complex aspects (such as channel bonding, multi-band operation, and network management) and the problem of coexistence with other network technologies in shared bands.
+Next, we gave a brief overview of the application of \ac{ML} to multi-hop Wi-Fi settings.
 Finally, we summarized the tools and data sets available for researchers in this field.
-To the best of our knowledge, this is the first such survey to focus solely on WiFi networks and to provide a detailed analysis of different WiFi aspects that can be supported through \ac{ML}.
+To the best of our knowledge, this is the first survey to focus solely on Wi-Fi networks and to provide a detailed analysis of different Wi-Fi aspects that are supported through \ac{ML}.